astroty/rathena-RTM/README.md

 recommend that all users take the time to look over this directory before asking for assistance elsewhere.

-## 5. How to Contribute
-Details on how to contribute to rAthena can be found in [CONTRIBUTING.md](https://github.com/rathena/rathena/blob/master/.github/CONTRIBUTING.md)!

-## 6. License
+## 5. License
-Copyright (c) rAthena Development Team - Licensed under [GNU General Public License v3.0](https://github.com/rathena/rathena/blob/master/LICENSE)
+This fork is Licensed under [GNU AFFERO GENERAL PUBLIC LICENSE v3.0](https://github.com/astroty/rathena-RTM/blob/PRM/LICENSE)